Sylvia Plath: Career and marriage

 Plath met poet Ted Hughes on February 25, 1956, at a party to launch a poetry journal, St. Botolph's Review.
 In a 1961 BBC interview now held by the British Library Sound Archive, Plath describes how she met Hughes:

 I'd read some of Ted's poems in this magazine and I was very impressed and I wanted to meet him.
 I went to this little celebration and that's actually where we met...
 Then we saw a great deal of each other.
 Ted came back to Cambridge and suddenly we found ourselves getting married a few months later...
 We kept writing poems to each other.
 Then it just grew out of that, I guess, a feeling that we both were writing so much and having such a fine time doing it, we decided that this should keep on.

 Plath described Hughes as "a singer, story-teller, lion and world-wanderer" with "a voice like the thunder of God".

-The couple married on June 16, 1956, at St George the Martyr in Holborn, London, in honor of Bloomsday, with Plath's mother as the sole witness.
+The couple were married only four months after they met, on June 16, 1956, at St George the Martyr in Holborn, London, and in honor of Bloomsday, with Plath's mother as the sole witness.
 They spent their honeymoon in Paris and Benidorm, Spain.
 Plath returned to Newnham in October to begin her second year.
 During this time, they both became deeply interested in astrology and the supernatural, using ouija boards.

 In June 1957, Plath and Hughes moved to the United States; beginning in September, Plath taught at Smith College, her alma mater.
 She found it difficult to both teach and have enough time and energy to write, and in the middle of 1958, the couple moved to Boston, where they lived at 9 Willow St. in Beacon Hill.
 Plath took a job as a receptionist in the psychiatric unit of Massachusetts General Hospital and in the evenings attended a creative writing seminar given by poet Robert Lowell (also attended by the writers Anne Sexton and George Starbuck).

 Both Lowell and Sexton encouraged Plath to write from her personal experience.
 She openly discussed her depression with Lowell and her suicide attempt with Sexton, who led her to write from a more female perspective.
 Plath began to consider herself as a more serious, focused writer.
 At this time, Plath and Hughes met the poet W.S.
 Merwin, who admired their work and was to remain a lifelong friend.
 Plath resumed psychoanalytic treatment in December, working with Ruth Beuscher.